GwynethLlewelyn/post-local-storage/README.md

 There is no further configuration required.

+## Upgrading

+There was a bug on the pre-

 ## Acknowledgements

 Many thanks to
 [@Tread](https://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=1973496) and [@cabot](https://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=1337922) for gently 'persuading' me to publish this code as a phpBB3.3 extension, by pointing me to all the appropriate bits and pieces of code to be 'assembled' into an extension.
 Yay!

 Kudos to [@gvp9000](https://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=2227069) for finding & fixing an obscure bug that affects Firefox.

+Kudos to [@kylesands](https://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=2218926) for pointing out and providing a fix for [incorrect local storage deletion during Preview](https://www.phpbb.com/customise/db/extension/postlocalstorage/support/topic/246115?p=877342#p877342).

 Logo designed by [DALL·E 2](https://openai.com/product/dall-e-2).